dylanljones/pyrekordbox/INSTALLATION.md

   -b, --buildonly       Don't install pysqlcipher3, only build the amalgamation
 ````

-After the installation SQLCipher-databases can be unlocked via the
+After the installation SQLCipher-databases can be unlocked via the `pysqlcipher3` package:
-`pysqlcipher3` package by providing a key via the `PRAGMA key='db-key'` SQL statement:
 ````python
 from pysqlcipher3 import dbapi2 as sqlite3